-- A large waistline: Excess fat in the stomach area, specifically, is a risk factor in metabolic syndrome with body fat concentrated around the waist.
+- A large waistline: Excess fat in the stomach area, specifically, is a risk factor in metabolic syndrome.

 - Increased blood pressure: The current criteria for metabolic syndrome includes a systolic (top number) blood pressure of 130 mm Hg or more, or a diastolic (bottom number) blood pressure of 85 mm Hg or more.

-- High blood sugar level: A fasting glucose test result of 100 mg/dL or greater.
+- High blood sugar level: A fasting glucose reading of 100 mg/dL or greater is considered high.

-- Altered lipids: Triglyceride levels that measure 150 mg/dL or more and/or a HDL cholesterol level that is less than 40 mg/dL for men or less than 50 mg/dL for women.
+- Altered lipids: Triglyceride levels that measure 150 mg/dL or more or an HDL cholesterol level that is less than 40 mg/dL for men or less than 50 mg/dL for women.

 Combine a healthy eating plan with increased physical activity.
-No matter what level (light, moderate or vigorous), studies show that metabolic syndrome occurs less often in people who engage in some form of physical activity.
+Studies show that metabolic syndrome occurs less often in people who engage in some form of physical activity.
 Experts recommend at least 30 minutes of physical activity at a moderate-intensity level on most days of the week.

-As little as a 7 to 10% weight loss can significantly improve health conditions such as high blood pressure, high blood sugar and high blood cholesterol.
+For people who have a body mass index (BMI) that falls into the overweight or obese category, weight loss can significantly improve health conditions such as high blood pressure, high blood sugar and high blood cholesterol.

 Find a Nutrition Expert